 Weekly discussion boards will be assigned throughout the semester on Canvas.
 These boards will be a great way to breakdown and dive deeper into course content.
-In each discussion, a new topic will be examined based on the topic we are covering.
+Each week, a new topic will be examined based on the topic we are covering.
 Instructions for how to participate in these discussions will be posted to Canvas.